Wednesday, April 21

 In the global marketplace that transfers knowledge at the speed of light, we have a massive time delay that is modern transportation methods.
 We each spend up to 30% of our lives commuting on congested freeways, airports, and train stations.
 We put green-house gases into the atmosphere and change our climate with global consequences to health, habitat loss, and our economic future.
 On the cargo front this results in lost revenue, productivity, with no clear path to address the growing demands of the global market place.
 What if we could disrupt transportation, an aging and non-agile industry which has not seen a new mode in over 100 years.
 By introducing game changing technologies we can increase capacity, enhance energy efficiency, and shrink our carbon foot print.
 Dr. Sengupta will discuss how space-age tech coupled to the VC funded innovation environment are enabling the revolution in green transportation.
 She will share her real-world engineering projects from her work developing the world’s first hyperloop in Las Vegas Nevada, to autonomous VTOL air taxis her new company is designing in Detroit Michigan, to her research on entry systems that will land the first humans on Mars.

-Dr. Sengupta is an aerospace engineer, rocket scientist, pilot, and veteran of the space program.
-She worked for NASA for 16 years where her engineering projects included her Ph.D. research on developing the ion propulsion system for the Dawn Mission (currently in the main asteroid belt), the supersonic parachute that landed the Curiosity rover on Mars, and the Cold Atom Laboratory an atomic physics facility now on board the International Space Station.
+Dr. Anita Sengupta is an aerospace engineer, instrument rated pilot, rocket scientist, and veteran of the space program.
+She has developed technologies that have enabled the exploration of Mars, asteroids, and deep space for 20 years.
+Her career began with the launch of vehicles and communication satellites at Boeing Space and Communications.
+She then worked for NASA for 16 years where her engineering projects included her PhD research on developing the ion propulsion system for the Dawn Mission (currently in the main asteroid belt), the supersonic parachute that landed the Curiosity rover on Mars, and the Cold Atom Laboratory an atomic physics facility on board the International Space Station.

 Learn how you can excel in your career and within the aerospace industry.
 This event will offer students and young professionals the opportunity to meet aerospace industry representatives who are participating in the conference.